ehpor/hcipy/doc/development/project_setup.rst

 Continuous integration and test suite
 -------------------------------------

-HCIPy currently supports Python 3.7+ on Linux, MacOS and Windows.
+HCIPy currently supports Python 3.11+ on Linux, MacOS and Windows.
 To make sure that it keeps working as expected on all these configurations, we have set up automatic testing on each of these.
-We currently use `Azure <https://dev.azure.com/ehpor/hcipy/_build?definitionId=1>`__ to run our integrated testing suite.
-The configuration file for this service is **.azure-pipelines.yml**, which shows Azure how to install HCIPy and its dependencies, and on which operating systems and with which Python versions to test HCIPy.
+We use `GitHub Actions <https://github.com/ehpor/hcipy/actions>`__ to run our integrated testing suite.
+The configuration files for this service are in **.github/workflows/**, which define how to install HCIPy and its dependencies, and on which operating systems and with which Python versions to test HCIPy.
 The testing itself is done via the `pytest <https://docs.pytest.org/en/latest/>`__ library.

 The test suite tests all major features of HCIPy.
 In the name of efficiency, HCIPy does not contain much so-called unit tests, but rather tests high-level behaviour, which implicitly tests low-level functions as well.
 For example, for the atmospheric model, we test whether then variance of the outcoming wavefront conforms to analytic formula, and whether the variance projection on a certain Zernike mode conforms to analytic formula, rather than testing the smallest possible unit of the atmospheric model.
 Tests are located in **tests/test_[submodule_name].py**, separated by submodule.
 All tests can be run with: